edwardwohaijun/simple-filer/README.md

 # Issues
 When a file is in receiving, removing it might cause an error(refer to #1).

-Besides, I have a personal chat web app([http://worksphere.cn/home](http://worksphere.cn/home), no registration needed), I also created a dedicated group for this project.
+Besides, I have a personal chat web app([http://worksphere.cn/home](http://worksphere.cn/home), no registration needed).
+I also created a dedicated discussion group in my chat app for this project.
 If you have more issues or suggestions, just go in there.

 # License